 The most successful brands today are those that find ways to be more useful for their customers-not just in their core offer, but in ways that enhance the overall customer experience and provide tangible benefits beyond the core.
-In our most recent Global Brand Simplicity Index, we found a strong correlation between a brand's usefulness and a brand's overall simplicity ranking.
-This drive to deliver greater usefulness can not only help brands be perceived as simple, but can also drive greater relevance with users and enhance the brand's differentiation.
+This drive to deliver greater usefulness can not only help brands be perceived as "simple"-a characteristic of companies we've found drives greater customer loyalty and revenue-but can also create greater relevance with users and enhance a brand's differentiation.

 When we look closer at customer experiences, we can break "simple" down into three characteristics: simpler experiences are clear, beautiful and useful.
-In the context of experiences, "clear" means ease to understand and easy to use.
-"Beautiful" refers to the design of the experience or the objects interacted with in the experience.
+In the context of experiences, "clear" means easy to understand and easy to use.
+"Beautiful" refers to the design of the experience or the objects that customers interact with in the experience.
 While brands can potentially make their experiences simpler by applying any of the three characteristics, it is the brands that are making their experiences more useful that seem to be driving greater relevance with customers and prospects.